sruiz9122/qa_web_test_kantar/README.md

 ### Class TestRunner.java
 This file allows you to call the test scenario you want by modifying the TAG field.
 This class is located in the path: "\cucumberTestQA\src\test\java\StepDefinitions\TestRunner.java".

+### Class CsvRead.java
+In line 12, the path where the file is downloaded must be updated, along with the name of the file that is downloaded that day.
+This class is located in the path:
+"\cucumberTestQA\src\test\java\cvsRead\CsvRead.java"

+´´´
+  bufferLectura = new BufferedReader(new FileReader("C:/Users/ruib04/Downloads/country-2020-11-23.csv"));
+´´´

 ### files ".feature"
 In the route "\cucumberTestQA\src\test\resources\Features" We have the files that present the required execution scenarios.